MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualizations-arcgis.md

    The Symbology library is dynamic and responds to the nature of your data and selected theme.
 From Symbology, you can generally change the shape, fill color, and transparency of symbols and outlines and set a color ramp.
 Classification settings, such as area of influence, method, classes, the ability to exclude specific null values, size range, and other settings may also be visible on this tab, depending on your data and theme.

-   Visit the [ArcGIS for Power BI online help](https://doc.arcgis.com/en/power-bi/design/classification-types.htm) for more information about the different data classification types.
+   For more information about the different data classification types, visit the [ArcGIS for Power BI online help](https://doc.arcgis.com/en/power-bi/design/classification-types.htm).

 1. Expand the **Symbology** category and select **Advanced options**.